uvm-neurobotics-lab/MOVE/README.md

 ---

-## 🛠 Requirements
+## Requirements

 - Python 3.10 or newer (3.11 recommended).
 - CUDA-capable GPU (MOVE will fall back to CPU but runs considerably slower).
-- Conda or mamba is recommended for reproducing the paper environment.
+- Conda is recommended for reproducing the paper environment.
-- Disk space ~4 GB for cached datasets, CLIP weights, and experiment outputs.

 PyTorch, TorchVision, LPIPS, and other dependencies are pinned inside `environment.yml`.

 ---

-## 🚀 Quickstart
+## Quickstart

 1. **Create and activate the environment** (once):